All Episodes

 Before we get back to the phones, I have just one more thought, ladies and gentlemen, just one more on the potential civil unrest in Denver, the Democrat National Convention.

-The group's recreate 68.
+The groups recreate 68.

 What was going on in 1968 that caused all the problems in the first place?

-The Vietnam Wall.
+The wall in Vietnam, the Vietnam Wall.

 I think there have been.

-I think Senator Durban is one.
+I think Senator Durbin is one.

 I think Senator Reed said that this was another Vietnam.